Anxiety disorder: Generalized anxiety disorder

-Generalized anxiety disorder (GAD) is a common disorder, characterized by long-lasting anxiety which is not focused on any one object or situation.
-Those with generalized anxiety disorder experience non-specific persistent fear and worry, and become overly concerned with everyday matters.
+Generalized anxiety disorder (GAD) is a common disorder characterized by long-lasting anxiety that is not focused on any one object or situation.
+Those with generalized anxiety disorder experience non-specific persistent fear and worry and become overly concerned with everyday matters.
 Generalized anxiety disorder is "characterized by chronic excessive worry accompanied by three or more of the following symptoms: restlessness, fatigue, concentration problems, irritability, muscle tension, and sleep disturbance".
 Generalized anxiety disorder is the most common anxiety disorder to affect older adults.
 Anxiety can be a symptom of a medical or substance use disorder problem, and medical professionals must be aware of this.
 A diagnosis of GAD is made when a person has been excessively worried about an everyday problem for six months or more.
 These stresses can include family life, work, social life, or their own health.
-A person may find that they have problems making daily decisions and remembering commitments as a result of lack of concentration and/or preoccupation with worry.
-A symptom can be a strained appearance, with increased sweating from the hands, feet, and axillae, and they may be tearful, which can suggest depression.
+A person may find that they have problems making daily decisions and remembering commitments as a result of a lack of concentration and/or preoccupation with worry.
+A symptom can be a strained appearance, with increased sweating from the hands, feet, and axillae, along with tearfulness, which can suggest depression.
 Before a diagnosis of anxiety disorder is made, physicians must rule out drug-induced anxiety and other medical causes.

 In children, GAD may be associated with headaches, restlessness, abdominal pain, and heart palpitations.
-Typically it begins around 8 to 9 years of age.
+Typically, it begins around eight to nine years of age.

 Specific phobias

-The single largest category of anxiety disorders is that of specific phobias, which includes all cases in which fear and anxiety are triggered by a specific stimulus or situation.
-Between 5% and 12% of the population worldwide have specific phobias.
+The largest category of anxiety disorders is that of specific phobias, which includes all cases in which fear and anxiety are triggered by a specific stimulus or situation.
+Between 5% and 12% of the population worldwide has specific phobias.
 According to the National Institute of Mental Health, a phobia is an intense fear of or aversion to specific objects or situations.
 Individuals with a phobia typically anticipate terrifying consequences from encountering the object of their fear, which can be anything from an animal to a location to a bodily fluid to a particular situation.
 Common phobias are flying, blood, water, highway driving, and tunnels.
 When people are exposed to their phobia, they may experience trembling, shortness of breath, or rapid heartbeat.
-Thus meaning that people with specific phobias often go out of their way to avoid encountering their phobia.
-People understand that their fear is not proportional to the actual potential danger but still are overwhelmed by it.
+People with specific phobias often go to extreme lengths to avoid encountering their phobia.
+People with specific phobias understand that their fear is not proportional to the actual potential danger, but they can still become overwhelmed by it.